linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 09 Raising share capital.md

 Fewer firms are serving as nominated advisers (nomads) to companies traded on London's junior market and many of those that remain are charging more for their services in the wake of last year's publication of the first-ever AIM rulebook and the first fines levied against a nomad.

 The total number of nomads has fallen from 85 last February, when the rulebook was published, to 71.
 Some of the reduction is due to consolidation and tougher economic times, but the tighter rules helped drive away firms because they felt they could not make money while performing the record keeping and services required.
-Annual fees for ongoing nomad service to a  $50m company now run between$ 50,000 and 75,000 a year, double the fees charged by some firms last year.
+Annual fees for ongoing nomad service to a  \$50m company now run between\$ 50,000 and 75,000 a year, double the fees charged by some firms last year.

 Andrew Monk, chief executive of nomad Blue Oar, said: "It is now more responsibility to look after an AIM company than a fully listed company and they're more likely to be riskier because they are a smaller company.
 You have to charge more."